pavel-demin/red-pitaya-notes/sdr-receiver.md

 paste(as.character(h), collapse=", ")
 {% endhighlight %}

-To get an idea of the combined (CIC and FIR) filter response, the following figure shows a 256k FFT display from the SDR# program when Red Pitaya inputs are not connected to anything and the SDR# filtering is switched off:
+To get an idea of the combined (CIC and FIR) filter response, the following figure shows a 256k FFT display from the SDR# program when Red Pitaya inputs are not connected to anything:

 ![Filter response]({{ "/img/no-signal.png" | prepend: site.baseurl }})